 There is more common ground between specialists when it comes to securing passwords.
 In respect of a best procedure for a HIPAA compliance password policy, most recommend the use of password management tools.
-Although these tools can also be bypassed, the software saves passwords in encrypted format, making them defunct to hackers.
+Although these tools can also be bypassed, the software saves passwords in encrypted format, making them unusable by hackers.

 HIPAA Password Requirements are Known as Addressable Requirements

-When discussing the HIPAA password requirements i is vital to recognise that they are “addressable” requirements.
-This does not mean they can be put on the long finger.
+When discussing the HIPAA password requirements it is important to recognize these are “addressable” requirements.
+This does not mean they can be put off until another day.
 It means Covered Entities are in a position to “implement one or more alternative security measures to accomplish the same purpose.”

 In the context of the Administrative Safeguards, the aim of the HIPAA password requirements is to “limit unnecessary or inappropriate access to and disclosure of Protected Health Information”.
-Due to this, if a different security measure can be adapted that accomplishes the same purpose as setting up, amending and safeguarding passwords, the Covered Entity is in line with HIPAA.
+Due to this aim, if a different security measure can be adapted that accomplishes the same purpose as setting up, amending, and safeguarding passwords, the Covered Entity is compliant with HIPAA.

 Two Factor Authentication Being Implemented by Many Medical Centers

 Tellingly, two factor authentication is already being adapted by many medical centers, but not to secure the confidentiality, integrity and security of PHI.
-Instead it is used by medical centers accepting credit card payments to adhere with the Payment Card Industry Data Security Standard (PCI DSS) and by others to adhere with the DEA´s Electronic Prescription for Controlled Substances Rules.
+Instead it is used by medical centers accepting credit card payments to adhere to the Payment Card Industry Data Security Standard (PCI DSS), and by others to adhere to the DEA´s Electronic Prescription for Controlled Substances Rules.